ReproNim/module-reproducible-basics/_episodes/02-vcs.md

 need to get a previous version of your materials and carry out the analysis using it.
-You can also recover a file which you mistakenly removed since a previous version would be contained within your VCS, so no more excuses like “the cat ate my source code".
+You can also recover a file which you mistakenly removed since a previous version would be contained within your VCS, so no more excuses like "the cat ate my source code".
 For those features alone it is worth placing any materials you produce and care about under some appropriate VCS.